infumap/infumap/tools/gpu/README.md

 plain `python3`.
 Set `PYTHON_BIN=/path/to/python3.13` to force a specific interpreter.

-To start all three together from the repo root:
+To start all services together from the repo root:

 ```bash
 ./tools/gpu/run.sh